by Janice A. Jones |Last updated 11-18-2022

 This revolting habit may be more common than you expect because normal people have better things to do than to discuss such matters and let's face it, well would you want to talk about it over a family dinner or romantic night out?

-Even though it seems nasty or disgusting to humans, the habit of dogs eating their own stool has a very natural beginning and seems perfectly reasonable and natural to the dog.
+Even though it seems nasty or disgusting to humans, the habit of dogs eating their own stool or the feces of other animals has a very natural explanation that goes back in time to early dogs.
+That is one theory, but I'll be covering other possibilities in just a moment.

-Coprophagia is the technical term for this nasty habit of eating feces and may be caused by a number of different things:
+Coprophagia is the technical term for this nasty habit of your dog eating feces and the general consensus seems to agree that there are different reasons for this nasty behavior:

 Since dogs are pack animals, other adult dogs in the “canine” family will sometimes help in rearing the young and help keep the den clean through the same process.
 So through evolution, dogs eating feces is quite customary from a dog’s point of view.